-I highly recommend this for
+I highly recommend this for anyone who works on their own

-more in depth knowledge of how bike suspension works.
+suspension works.
 The book retails for $25 and can also be found

 Editor's Note: Herman is also the North

 American distributor for the

 Acebikes Steady Stand front wheel chock we reviewed.

 Shocks and Suspension Page

 Note: For informational use only.
 All material and

 photographs are Copyright © webWorld International, LLC - 2000-2013.
 All

 rights reserved.
 See the webBikeWorld®